 Reasons to Visit Maui

-To start, if you love whale watching, Maui is the best spot in winter months to see whales.
+To start, if you love whale watching, Maui is the best spot in the winter months to see whales.
 Both times I went I saw whales everywhere, all the time.
 You couldn’t miss them.
 They were incredibly active and you could see them breach right from the beach.

 Here are the other things I quickly came to love about Maui:

 - The food is fantastic – Truly, every meal we had was great.
 The food was fresh, the seafood was fantastic, and there was not one meal where I felt I’d fallen into a tourist trap.